 (*Calculator at bottom)

-Wanna know how to choose the best solar panels?
-It’s simple: find out which ones give you the most electricity for the cheapest price.
+Want to know how to choose the best solar panels?
+It’s not too difficult: simply find out which ones give you the most electricity for the cheapest price.
 Let’s call this ‘solar value’.
 The lowest price per kwh can help you find the best solar panels.

 Well, how do you figure out which panels give you the most electricity?
 Do I need to know which panels are the ‘most efficient’?
-Nope.
+Nope – actually you don’t.
 Efficiency is not the same as output.
 Efficiency is output per area.
 If you’re strictly looking for the solar panels with the best value, then you only need to care about the output.
 Let your installer worry about the area.
-Read the rest of this entry »

 So, you’ve got a few quotes from solar installers and want to know which solar power system will give you more energy / output / electricity.
 Let me teach you how to calculate solar output like the pro’s.
 This way you can double-check their quotes to know you’re getting a good deal.